wp-plugins/video-analytics-by-vidanalyticcom/readme.txt

 == Description ==

-The VidAnalytic Plugin is a companion analytics suite that provides bloggers with live tracking,  insightful data and analysis of what videos are truly consumed on their sites.
-It not only allows you to track all your embedded videos to all the pages on your site without making any changes to your template, but it also provides you with an Admin Dashboard login with access to Analytic Stats.
+The VidAnalytic Plugin is a companion analytics suite that provides bloggers with live tracking,  insightful data, and analysis of what videos are truly consumed on their sites.
+It not only allows you to track all your embedded videos to all the pages on your site without making any changes to your template, but it also provides you with an admin dashboard login with access to detailed video statistics.
 The dashboard also allows for deeper analysis of metadata derived from all your user engagement.

 Read through the list of all the features below to get a feeling of what this plugin can do.
 All of the features are enabled natively.

 = Features =

-* Automatic tracking of all embeds without having to make changes to your templates
+* Automatic tracking of all embeds without having to make changes to your templates.
 * Supports tracking for single domain, multiple top-level domains, and subdomains.
-* Ability to create channels to track multiple sites
+* Ability to create channels to track multiple sites.
 * Ability to create an single use embed for tracking on and off the Wordpress site.
-* Content Discovery tool
+* Content Discovery tool.

 = Tracks the following =